This policy may be amended from time to time. Please check this page for updates.

-- We do not use an SSL certificate.
+- We do use an SSL certificate for your protection.

 - We do not sell your personal information.

 Third Party Disclosure.

 We may collect and share your information with our website hosting partners and other affiliates who assist us in operating our website, conducting our business, or servicing you.
 These affiliates may include, but are not limited to, ICE Mortgage Technology, SimpleNexus, and Jungo.
 We may also share your information when we believe it is reasonably necessary to comply with the law, enforce our Website's policies, or protect rights, property, or safety.